Seeded Rye Bread

 Instructions

-- In a bowl, combine warm water, yeast, and sugar.
+- In a bowl, combine warm water, active dry yeast, and sugar.
 Let it sit for 5-10 minutes until frothy.1 1/2 cups lukewarm filtered water, 2 tsp active dry yeast, 1 tbsp granulated sugar

-- In a large mixing bowl, combine rye flour, all-purpose flour, 1 cup of sunflower seeds, and salt.350 g whole rye flour, 150 g all-purpose flour, 1 1/2 tsp salt, 1 cup sunflower seeds
+- In a large mixing bowl, combine rye flour, all-purpose flour, sunflower seeds, and salt.350 g whole grain rye flour, 150 g all-purpose flour, 1 1/2 tsp salt, 1 cup sunflower seeds

 - Pour the yeast mixture into the flour mixture.
 Add olive oil and mix until combined.
 Knead for 10 minutes.
-The dough will be clay-like and extremely sticky.3 tbsp olive oil
+The dough will be clay-like and extremely sticky.
+Wet your hand lightly to knead the dough or use the dough hook on your stand mixer.3 tbsp olive oil

 - The the dough into a ball and place it into a clean bowl.
 Cover it with a damp cloth and let the dough rise in a warm place for 2 hours, or until doubled in size.

-- Let the shaped dough rise for another 30 minutes, or until it reaches just above the rim of the pan.
+- Let the shaped dough rise for another 30 minutes in the pan, or until it reaches just above the rim of the pan.

-- Bake in the preheated oven for 30 minutes until dark brown.
-Check its crust after 20 minutes and cover it with baking paper if needed.
+- Bake the loaf in the preheated oven for 40 minutes until dark brown.
+Check its crust after 30 minutes and cover it with baking paper if needed.

-- Remove the rye sandwich bread from the pan and cool it completely on a wire rack before slicing.
+- Remove the rye bread from the pan and cool it completely on a wire rack before slicing.
+Enjoy!